bnb-chain/greenfield-challenger/README.md

 # Greenfield Challenger
-Greenfield ensures data integrity by routinely issuing storage providers challenge events to prove that the stored data is not tampered.
-This service allows end users to monitor the blockchain for challenge events and conduct verification upon downloading the hash pieces belonging to the stored object.
+Greenfield ensures data integrity by routinely issuing storage providers challenge events to prove that the stored data is not tampered with.
+This service allows end users to monitor the blockchain for challenge events and perform verification.

 ## Disclaimer
 **The software and related documentation are under active development, all subject to potential future change without